Azure/pcs-cli/README.md

 ==================

 ## Install CLI
-`npm install azpcs -g`
+`npm install iotsuite-cli -g`

 ## Basic Deployment

 ### Deploy Azure Resources

-1. If you haven't logged in with your Azure account from the command prompt run `azpcs login`.
+1. If you haven't logged in with your Azure account from the command prompt run `pcs login`.
-1. Run either `azpcs` or `azpcs -t remotemonitoring -s basic`.
+1. Run either `pcs` or `pcs -t remotemonitoring -s basic`.
 These are equivalent in that they will both deploy a basic deployment (i.e. a deployment to a single VM).
 1. Follow the on-screen prompts
 1. The results of the deployment will be saved to a file named `output.json`